NeilBotelho/IRCish/DesignDoc.md

 	```

 ## Global Variables(never modified)
-We use variables here instead of constants as we want use the address of the following
+We use variables here instead of constants as we want to use the address of the following
 1. Operation Codes(type is uint8)
 	- communicate uint8 = 0
 	- join        uint8 = 1